egnomerator/TddWithAi/README.md

 While this was a relatively simple session--a tiny code base, a few tests, a few classes--this session included many opportunities for the AI to show off.

+I chose to work with familiar concepts just to make it easier for me as i went through this exercise.

+- it occurs to me that in doing so, i've used concepts from a generic subdomain (accounting concepts) for which published analysis patterns exist
+- i'm curious how much an impact my choice had on the quality of the results

 ## Interactions

 - at times, i was deliberately vague with prompts and still found it incredible how appropriate/intuitive/helpful responses were